ILGC4/agri-informatics/Backend Documentation /other_directory_details.md

 - Enable the backend to authenticate and interact with external APIs.

 **Note:**
-- For instructions on obtaining and configuring these keys, see the main documentation (`SMURF_SETUP.md`).
+- API keys have been removed from the repository for security.
+The variable names and structure are present; kindly generate your own API keys and add them as described.
+For instructions on obtaining and configuring these keys, see the main documentation (`SMURF_SETUP.md`).

 ---